New housing in the digital era

 This work is about a co-living model which is neither a participatory housing nor a community housing but a housing where the surface of the private sphere is reduced to the benefit of a wide variety of shared areas for the inhabitants, managed through digital.
 This allows both to increase the living space and to make more profitable the built area while promoting social cohesion.

 The evolution of family models and customs combined with demographic, ecological and economic crises led us to re-examine the ways of living.
-We studied on the one hand past and present experiments (shared housing, participatory housing etc) and on the other hand the opportunities offered by the evolution of techniques.
+We studied on the one hand past and present experiments (shared housing, participatory housing, co-living etc) and on the other hand the opportunities offered by the evolution of techniques.

 The arrival of digital technology in physical spaces, buildings (smart-buildings) and cities (smart-city), brings new opportunities.
 It allows, among other things, to release the latent value through better organization of sharing, better temporal management of places and a simplification of mutual assistance.